piyushgupta214/CatDigitalLabs/README.md

     * Should have 4 tabs at footer

 ## Nice to Have
 * Splash Screen
 * Login Page to look it more realistic
 * logout option
 * Loading Indicator to show whenever  there is latency issue with network.
 * Other three tabs clickable

+# Application Architecture
+## Keep It simple

+* MVVM design pattern with presentational container to implement this project would be the first and clean architecture apporach.

+* html and component file will be our view for the Model-View-ViewModel approach

+* Presentational container will be the ViewModel, and this can communnicate with other cross ViewModels or layers.

+* For Data and network related operations, ngrx is good choice to go with so we can flow data in one direction.